apool-io/apoolminer/README.md

 1. GPU and CPU performance improved by 30%-50% for Qubic.
 ### 2.8.4
 1. Fix some bugs in the Windows version.
+2. Optimized the logic for currency switching during idle time.